Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libsndfile/README.md

 ### Version 1.2.2 from CPE 23.09 on

-  * Trivial version bump of the 1.2.2 EasyConfig, again not yet with the CMake build process.
+  * Trivial version bump of the 1.2.0 EasyConfig, again not yet with the CMake build process.

+  * For LUMI/23.12, license information was added to the installation.